 There are plenty of opportunities to listen to live music, scoot your boots and even show off those vocal chords at North Salem Old Fashion Days.

 Then at 6:30 p.m., show off your own singing skills in the karaoke contest.
-Better bring your A-game!
-Prizes will be awarded!
+Better bring your A-game as prizes will be awarded.

 The live music continues on Sunday, Sept.
-3 with a Gospel Sing beginning at 1:30 p.m. and featuring Saved by Grace, True Revival, John Gossett and Marshall Milby.
+2 with a gospel sing beginning at 1:30 p.m.

 At 6 p.m., get those legs warmed up because you'll be enjoying some line dancing to the tunes of the Hendricks County Line Band.

 Live music continues on Monday, Sept.
-4 with Rob Harris playing from 11 a.m. to 1 p.m.
+3 with Rick Matillo playing from 11 a.m. to 1 p.m.

 Watching stuff get pulled around is always fun at festivals like North Salem Old Fashion Days, and this festival doesn't disappoint.

-After the Kiddie Tractor Pulls, head over to Machinery Field for the Fleece Performance Hoosier State Showdown -- an extravaganza that features trucks and tractors in several different classes -- beginning at 3 p.m.
+On Saturday, Sept.
+1 at 3 p.m., head over to Machinery Field for the Fleece Performance Hoosier State Showdown -- an extravaganza that features trucks and tractors in several different classes.
 Admission is just $7 per person, and kids ages 7 and under are free.
 Take a walk through the pit area with a $15 pit pass.

 On Sunday, Sept.
-3 at 6:30 p.m., the heavyweight horses will be gettin' after it at Machinery Field during the always popular Horse Pulls.
+2 at 7:30 p.m., the heavyweight horses will get after it at Machinery Field during the always popular Horse Pulls.

 5K, 10K and Bike Ride